donejs/donejs/docs/guide.md

 The __donejs__ command supports deploying your assets to [AWS S3](http://aws.amazon.com/s3/) and [Divshot](https://divshot.com/).
 For this example, we are going to deploy to Divshot.
 This requires you to first create a free account on [Divshot](https://divshot.com).
 Divshot allows Github or Google to authenticate your account, but we recommend you take the email and password route.
 This will make it easier to create an Divshot API token.

-After you've created a free account, next edit your package.json to add Divshot as a deployment target:
+After you've created a free account, next edit your package.json to add Divshot as a deployment target.
+You will give your application a unique name that will act as the subdomain.
+You can name it anything you want, but we'll use "place-my-order" here.
+You might call yours "place-my-order-tom" if your name's Tom.
+Name it whatever you want, just remember what you chose because you'll have to know this later.

 ```json
 {